dodopod/ZScript-Weapons-Library/readme.md

 * Bullet casings
 * Conical bullet spread
 * Decals on floors/ceilings
-* Hitscan damage types
+* Damage types for hitscan weapons (w/o custom bullet puffs)
 * Automatic rate-of-fire management
-* Looping AttackSound
+* Looping AttackSound for automatic weapons

+ZWL is licensed under the [MIT License](LICENSE).
+The bullet chip sprites come from GZDoom, and may be licensed differently.